Ep. 22 Summer 2014

 In this episode we talked with Dr. Lisa Lindquist-Dorr, Associate Professor of History and Associate Dean, College of Arts & Sciences at the University of Alabama.

 She is the author of White Women, Rape, and the Power of Race in Virginia, 1900-1960 published by the University of North Carolina Press.

-He spoke to us about his article "An "underground railway" to Pensacola and the Impending Crisis over Slavery," published in the Spring 2014 issue of the FHQ.
+She spoke to us about her article " Bootlegging Aliens: Unsanctioned Immigration and the Underground Economy of Smuggling from Cuba during Prohibition," published in the Summer 2014 issue of the FHQ.

 The Table of Contents for the issue is below:

 “Perfectly Still No More: Unionists in Confederate Northeast Florida,” by T. W. Upchurch

 “A Perfect Storm: The Ocoee Riot of 1920,” by Carlee Hoffman and Claire Strom